mdn/translated-content/files/ru/web/media/formats/codecs_parameter/index.md

 Thus, ER AAC LC, whose Audio Object Type is 17, can be represented using the full `codecs` value `mp4a.40.17`.
 Single digit values can be given either as one digit (which is the best choice, since it will be the most broadly compatible) or with a leading zero padding it to two digits, such as `mp4a.40.02`.

+> [!NOTE]
-> **Примечание:** The specification originally mandated that the Audio Object Type number in the third component be only one decimal digit.
+> The specification originally mandated that the Audio Object Type number in the third component be only one decimal digit.
 However, amendments to the specification over time extended the range of these values well beyond one decimal digit, so now the third parameter may be either one or two digits.
 Padding values below 10 with a leading `0` is optional.
 Older implementations of MPEG-4 codecs may not support two-digit values, however, so using a single digit when possible will maximize compatibility.

 The Audio Object Types are defined in ISO/IEC 14496-3 subpart 1, section 1.5.1.
 The table below provides a basic list of the Audio Object Types and in the case of the more common object ypes provides a list of the profiles supporting it, but you should refer to the specification for details if you need to know more about the inner workings of any given MPEG-4 audio type.